 Enbridge believes that all operating exposures and uncontrolled releases that may result in injury, illness or environmental damage can be prevented.
 Through the rigorous application of process safety requirements we strive to eliminate hazards and minimize risks by implementing effective safeguards.
-When it is not possible or practical to completely eliminate hazards, we implement engineering controls such as fail-safe control systems, warning and detection devices, and automatic safety devices to reduce the risk.
-Administrative controls and/or personal protective equipment serve as the last line of defense against the hazards we face.
+When it is not possible or practical to completely eliminate hazards, we implement engineering controls such as fail-safe control systems, warning and detection devices, and automatic safety devices to end/or personal protective equipment serve as the last line of defense against the hazards we face.